meistro57/Transcripto/README.md

 ---

-Created by a neurodivergent mind — building tools that respect different brains.
+👉 ⚡Created by a neurodivergent mind — building tools that respect different brains. 🧠